Obinutuzumab is also known as Gazyvaro®. It is used to treat chronic lymphocytic leukaemia (CLL) and non-Hodgkin lymphoma (NHL).

 Your hair may get thinner but you are unlikely to lose all the hair from your head.
 Hair loss usually starts after your first or second treatment.
 It is almost always temporary and your hair will usually grow back after treatment ends.
 Your nurse can talk to you about ways to cope with hair loss.

-Obinutuzumab may affect your skin.
-Your doctor or nurse can tell you what to expect.
-If your skin feels dry, try using an unperfumed moisturising cream every day.
+Obinutuzumab may affect your skin and cause itching and eczema.
+Tell your doctor or nurse about any skin changes.
+They can give you advice and prescribe creams if needed.
 Any changes to your skin are usually temporary and improve when treatment finishes.

 Muscle, joint or back pain